Visit NZ's ONLY Kōtuku, White Heron Nesting Colony!

 Nesting Season: Typically mid-September until early March

-While encountering a single Kōtuku is considered very special, observing up to 50 pairs of these rare birds in their full breeding plumage, interacting and raising their young is a spectacular and unforgettable sight!
+With a population of just 150–200 across Aotearoa, encountering a single Kōtuku is a special privilege, but to observe up to 50 nesting pairs, resplendent in their exquisite breeding plumage, interacting and raising their young, is a spectacular and unforgettable sight!

-Remarkably, the White Heron has just one breeding ground in all of Aotearoa, nestled in the enchanting Waitangiroto Nature Reserve near Whataroa on the West Coast of the South Island.
+Remarkably, the White Heron or Kōtuku has just one breeding ground in all of New Zealand, nestled in the enchanting Waitangiroto Nature Reserve near Whataroa, on the West Coast of the South Island.

-Our exclusive 2.5-hour guided tour offers a unique opportunity to visit this sole breeding ground to witness and learn about New Zealand's only White Heron nesting colony.
+Our exclusive 2.5-hour guided tour offers a unique opportunity to visit this ancestral and sole breeding ground to discover and learn about New Zealand's only White Heron nesting colony.

-Departing from our office in Whataroa, the journey begins with an informative minibus ride through private farmland and wetlands, leading into the tranquil Waitangiroto Nature Reserve.
+Departing from our office in Whataroa, the journey begins with a scenic and informative minivan ride through private working farmland and wetlands, leading into the tranquil Waitangiroto Nature Reserve.

 Within the protected nature reserve, enjoy an easy 800-metre walk through ancient Kahikatea rainforest, to our purpose-built viewing hide, where you can observe the Kōtuku together in their natural nesting environment.